Chart Color Schemes

 Cremorne Point is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
-Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
-Based on aggregated SA2-level projections, Cremorne Point is expected to grow by 166 persons by 2041, reflecting a total increase of 7.8% over the 17-year period.
-This growth trend aligns with the median demographic trends for statistical areas across the nation.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a 2021 base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to demographic trends and aggregated SA2-level projections, the Cremorne Point (SA2) is expected to grow by 168 persons by 2041, reflecting an increase of approximately 8.0% in total over the 17-year period.

 Frequently Asked Questions - Population